k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

    - Install Docker: https://docs.docker.com/engine/install/

 3. To install Docker and Docker Compose, which will host Docker Compose Runtime for Fabric Services, you need to have administrative rights on the machine:
-   - Linux: root or sudo access granting you administrative rights
+   - Linux: Root or sudo access grants you administrative rights
    - Windows: Administrator rights are required on your machine

 ### K2view Software

-1. The installation presumes you have Internet access, so you can obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
+1. It is presumed that you have Internet access for the installation in order to obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
 2. To obtain a Fabric Studio docker image, a K2view Nexus account is required.
 Your K2view representative can arrange this for you.

 ### Internet Access is Required